As an Amazon Associate, I earn from qualifying purchases.

 - Increase the temperature to medium heat and whisk constantly while it cooks at a near boil for 2 minutes.

-- Reduce heat and add the cooked fettuccine noodles and ¼ cup pasta water to the lemon butter mixture.
+- Reduce heat and add the cooked fettuccine noodles and ¼ cup pasta water to the lemon garlic butter mixture.
 Use tongs to combine the pasta and sauce.
 Cook for 1 minute.

 - Top pasta with fresh chopped parsley and grated pecorino or Parmesan.